NLnetLabs/rotonda/design docs/design-fiq.md

 - prefix-list—a list of prefixes.

 ```
-rib global.rov as rov-rib {
+rib global.rov as rov-rib with Route {
     prefix: Prefix,
     max_len: u8,
     asn: Asn,
 }

 module rpki {
-    define rov-rib-vars for route {
+    define rov-rib-vars for route: Route {
         use rov-rib;
         found_prefix = rov-rib.longest_match(route.prefix);
     }

-    term rov-valid for route {
+    term rov-valid for route: Route {
         with rov-rib-vars;
         // A rule can have multiple with statements,
         // either named or anonymous.